A helpful guide to the Dutch passport application process, the types of Dutch passport available to internationals, and more.

 You need to attend in person and bring along a completed passport application form, a photograph that meets the passport requirements, and proof of your Dutch nationality (e.g., Dutch ID card or citizenship papers).
 Children applying for a passport will need to be accompanied by a parent or legal guardian.

 You can download both Dutch and English language versions of the Dutch passport application form here.
-The English form is a translation to be used as reference but you will need to fill in the Dutch version of the form.
+The English form is a translation; you must fill in the Dutch version of the form.
 You can also apply for a Dutch passport online here.

 Information on the criteria for passport photos is available here.